Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 ### 1. Pre-Islamic Arabia
 Political, historical and geographical background to Arabia at that time was of a rough life that led to rough nomadic people who gathered around wells during the heat then migrate to Yemen for the Autumn.
 Harsh life and scarcity of resources meant tribal protection and warfare was inevitable. ***Artistic expression is a norm for every culture/civilisation.*** Artistic expression for the Arabs due to their lifestyle was through language the richest form of it being **poetry**.
 Polytheism was the norm even though they held onto remnants of Ibrahim, Ismail AS (360 idols in Ka'bah).

-Isolated and wedged between Roman empire in the north west, the Persian Sassanid empire in the north east and the Aksum Abyssinian empire in the south.
+Isolated and wedged between Roman empire in the north west, the Persian Sassanid empire in the northeast and the Aksum Abyssinian empire in the south.
 But were left alone as the land was not seen to be worth conquering.

 >***All these factors allowed Islam to spread as it did throughout Arabia.***